Section A. Author Guideline for Manuscript Preparation

 3. Authorship and Contributions

-All authors should seek proper approval against every works or actions or clinical trials from suitable/ethical/medical/govt./university/research station authority for conducting experiments/trials with animals and human subjects.
-This approval should be mentioned in the methodology section of an article and that consent was obtained for experimentation as and where necessary from relevant authority.
+All authors should seek proper approval against every work or action or clinical trial from suitable/ethical/medical/govt./university/research station authority for conducting experiments/trials with animals and human subjects.
+This approval should be mentioned in the methodology section of an article, and consent should be obtained for experimentation as and where necessary from relevant authority.

 5. Submission Declaration and Cover Letter

-We are committed to publish articles which are based on original materials.
+We are committed to publish articles that are based on original materials.
 A manuscript or some part(s) of it neither submitted/published elsewhere nor is under review/processing for publication elsewhere, may considered as an invalid or incomplete manuscript.
-On the other hand, manuscripts which are found to be plagiarized from other sources will be rejected for processing and publication and may be subjected to rectify by iThenticate.
+On the other hand, manuscripts that are found to be plagiarized from other sources will be rejected for processing and publication and may be subjected to rectification by iThenticate.
 Plagiarism and or copy-paste are strictly prohibited.
-Furthermore, any fabrication and falsification of article content is prohibited which extendedly considered for repeated content, image manipulation, data fabrication, faulty personal details, failure to abide by journal policy, unethical or erroneous papers etc. In case of those issues for a published article, once detected or reported, that article will be removed from systems with notifications to authors and or without any concern of authors.
+Furthermore, any fabrication and falsification of article content is prohibited, which is extendedly considered for repeated content, image manipulation, data fabrication, faulty personal details, failure to abide by journal policy, unethical or erroneous papers, etc. In the case of those issues for a published article, once detected or reported, that article will be removed from systems with notifications to authors and/orwithout any concern of authors.

 7. Authorship and Affiliations changes

 Authors have to deliver the list and order of authors during submission of manuscripts.
-Addition, rearrangement, deletion of authorship is permissible before the acceptance of a manuscript but it require approval from editor.
-Editor decision of authorship change is final.
-For authorship change the corresponding author should provide reason of change, letter or email from all authors that they agree with this change and or rearrangement, and any other relevant information.
+In addition, rearrangement, deletion of authorship are permissible before the acceptance of a manuscript, but they require approval from the editor.
+The editor's decision on authorship change is final.
+For authorship change, the corresponding author should provide the reason for the change, a letter or email from all authors that they agree with this change and/or rearrangement, and any other relevant information.
+The editor may deny changes in authorship once published and/or want to gather substantial information and take time to make a change.

 8. Open Access

 Published articles are freely available to read and download for everyone.
-Journals operate through open access model which require author (or institution, research fund) pays the publication fee to made article available online and archived permanently.
+Journals operate through an open access model, which requires the author (or institution or research fund) to pay the publication fee to make article available online and archived permanently.

 9. Editorial and Review Policy

-All submitted articles to different journals proceed through double blind peer review and pre-defined editorial processing by editorial office.
-Please be informed, read and agree with our latest editorial and review policy online from the website (journalbinet.com): Editorial Policy.
+All submitted articles to different journals proceed through double-blind or single-blind peer review and predefined editorial processing by the editorial office.
+Please be informed, read, and agree with our latest editorial and review policy online from the website (journalbinet.com): Editorial Policy.

 10. Copyright and Liability

-Submission of the manuscript represents that the manuscript has not been published previously and is not considered for publication elsewhere which is included in terms and conditions, and editorial policy.
+Submission of the manuscript represents that the manuscript has not been published previously and is not considered for publication elsewhere, which is included in the terms and conditions and editorial policy.
 Authors are responsible for the contents appearing in their published article.
-Author retains the copyright along with Journal BiNET; but liability of their content and materials only belongs to authors of an article.
-After acceptance of an article, corresponding author is asked to complete and sign 'Copyright Transfer Agreement'.
+The author retains the copyright along with Journal BiNET; but liability for their content and materials only belongs to the authors of an article.
+After acceptance of an article, the corresponding author is asked to complete and sign the 'Copyright Transfer Agreement.'

 11. License of Published Article

-All articles published are open access; will be immediately and permanently free for everyone to read, share and download except otherwise stated.
-The following creative commons (CC-BY 4.0) license is used usually; but author could suggest/discuss with us for a other type of Creative Commons license for an article if necessary.
+All articles published are open access; they will be immediately and permanently free for everyone to read, share, and download unless otherwise stated.
+The following Creative Commons (CC-BY 4.0) license is usually used, but the author could suggest/discuss with us another type of Creative Commons license for an article if necessary.

-Creative Commons Attribution (CC-BY 4.0): Lets others distribute and copy the article, to indexing, create extracts, abstracts, and other revised versions, adaptations or derivative works of or from an article (such as a translation), to include in a collective work (such as an anthology), to text or data mine the article, even for commercial purposes, as long as they credit the author(s), do not represent the author as endorsing their adaptation of the article, and do not modify the article in such a way as to damage the author's / publisher honor or reputation.
+Creative Commons Attribution (CC-BY 4.0): Lets others distribute and copy the article; index it; and create extracts, abstracts, and other revised versions, adaptations, or derivative works of or from an article (such as a translation); include it in a collective work (such as an anthology), and text or data mine the article, even for commercial purposes, as long as they credit the author(s), do not represent the author as endorsing their adaptation of the article, and do not modify the article in such a way as to damage the author's/publisher's honor or reputation.

 12. Digital Object Identifier (DOI)

-Digital Object Identifier (DOI) is assigned for every article, it may be used to cite and link to published documents.
-The DOI consists of a unique alpha-numeric character string which is assigned to a document by the publisher upon the initial electronic publication.
+A Digital Object Identifier (DOI) is assigned for every article; it may be used to cite and link to published documents.
+The DOI consists of a unique alphanumeric character string that is assigned to a document by the publisher upon the initial electronic publication.
 The assigned DOI never changes.

 13. Manuscript Processing and Publication Fee/Charge

-After the primary acceptance, the corresponding author will be requested to pay the Open Access Publication Fee (and or Article Processing Fee) of USD 69 (SAARC country), USD 96 (Other country), USD 176 (Developed country), USD 56 (African country) or BDT 5,000 for the Bangladeshi.
-Except otherwise noted by a specific journal and or Editorial Office, for further processing and publication of an article with five author affiliations.
-Additional fees may be applicable for article authored by more than five authors.
-The payment notification will be sent to corresponding author email ID.
-Corresponding author can make the secure payment online and or offline as instructed by journal editorial office.
-Payment acknowledgement is provided to author within 5 business days.
-If any paid article is not published for unavoidable conditions, fees will be refunded to corresponding author excluding some nominal processing fee.
+After the primary acceptance, the corresponding author will be requested to pay the Open Access Publication Fee (Article Processing Fee).
+Except as otherwise noted by a specific journal and/or editorial office, for further processing and publication of an article with five author affiliations.
+Additional fees may be applicable for articles authored by more than five authors.
+The payment notification will be sent to the corresponding author's email ID.
+The corresponding author can make the secure payment online and/or offline as instructed by the journal editorial office.
+Payment acknowledgement is provided to the author within 1-5 business days.
+If any paid article is not published due to unavoidable conditions, fees will be refunded to the corresponding author, excluding a processing fee.

 Author Inquiry/Other Inquiry:

-If you have ANY further questions which are not discussed here, please contact us to the editorial office through email at [email protected].
-Typically we answer any query within 5 business days.
+If you have ANY further questions that are not discussed here, please contact us at the editorial office through email at [email protected].
+Typically we answer any query within 1-5 business days.